haoranShu/17780Project/readme.md

     # and more...
 ~~~~
 * There are simply too many ways to index and select from the DataFrames/Series and they are messed up.
 Different syntaxes have no hint of what kind of indexing they do (by column or by row, by name or by number) and some syntactic sugar applies only to restricted cases.
-* DataFrame.loc and DataFrame.iloc are class methods but they are used with [] instead of (), which is very counter-intuitive and easy to get wrong.
-Again, it is expensive to have a typo in Python, because there is no compiler to check that for us.
 * People can argue that one can stick to only one or two methods of indexing and selection so he/she will eventually get used to the syntax, but it would still be hard to read other people's code if they have chosen to use a different set of indexing methods.
 * Iterations could be done in the following way
 ~~~~